bcgov/devhub-app-web/docs/typography-theming.md

 We are still relatively early in the development life cycle for the Devhub.
 It is recommended to utilize emotion styling paradigms such as `inline styles` and `styled components` from now on when developing new components.
-All CSS Modules should be considered as techinical debt until they have been either replaced by emotion or have been vetted in a sense that there isn't a huge gain in spending the time to convert it over.
+All CSS Modules should be considered as technical debt until they have been either replaced by emotion or have been vetted in a sense that there isn't a huge gain in spending the time to convert it over.